TheAcharya/MarkerData-Website/docs/In Action/midi-profile.md

 <br>

 !!!info Info
-This demonstration presupposes the presence of an already opened Logic Pro Project session, within which you intend to incorporate the extracted Markers from Final Cut Pro.
+This demonstration presupposes the presence of an already opened Logic Pro Project session, within which you intend to incorporate the extracted Markers from **Final Cut Pro**.
 !!!

 1. After **Marker Data** completes its extraction task, drag `.mid` file onto Logic Pro's App icon, or right-click on the `.mid` file to `Open With` `Logic Pro.app`.